databendlabs/databend/website/datafuse/docs/development/how-to-write-aggregate-functions.md

 ### Understand the functions

-- The function `name` indicates the name of this function, such as `sum`, `min`
+- The function `name` indicates the name of this function, such as `sum`, `min`.
 - The function `return_type` indicates the return type of the function, it may vary with different arguments, such as `sum(int8)` -> `int64`, `sum(uint8)` -> `uint64`, `sum(float64)` -> `float64`.
-- The function `nullable` indicates whether the `return_type` is nullable.
+- The function `nullable` indicates whether the `return_type` is nullable or not.

-Before we start to introduce the function `init_state`, let's ask a question:
+Before we start to introduce the function `init_state`, let's ask a question first:

 >  what's aggregate function state?

 It indicates the temporary results of an aggregate function.
-Because an aggregate function accumulates data in columns block by block and there will be results after the aggregation.
+Because an aggregate function accumulates data in columns block by block and there will be some intermediate results after the aggregation.
 Therefore, the state must be mergeable, serializable.

 For example, in the `avg` aggregate function, we can represent the state like: